c-mandal/c-mandal.github.io/index.md

 I'm interested in **backend engineering**, **data science**, **natural language processing**, and **user interface design**.
 This past summer I was a software engineering intern at Apple.
 [Learn more about my technical experience.](./#experience)

-In addition to coding, I love digital design and data science.
+In addition to coding, I love design, illustration, and data science.
 [Check out my projects.](./#projects)

-I'm a TA for CS61B, Berkeley's Data Structures course.
-[Look through my teaching materials.](./#teaching)
+I'm also TA for CS61B, Berkeley's Data Structures course.

 I'm originally from Evanston, Illinois but have lived in 10 cities throughout my childhood.
 When I'm not working, I enjoy watching movies, drinking cold brew coffee, and reading sci-fi.